• Skip to primary navigation

 The birds appreciate the pen’s hiding places, which include brush, shrubs, small trees, and grasses.
 Modern homesteaders raise them in the backyard and atop their houses.

-You can also raise them in the free-range environment.
+You can also raise them in a free-range environment.

 But ensure your birds have enough space and ventilation in the confinement.
 If not, they start cannibalizing each other, and the whole flock is at risk of extinction.